 Under the direction of District Attorney Brooke Jenkins, SFDA made combatting open-air drug markets and holding drug dealers accountable a top priority of her administration.

-Since the beginning of the year through November 13, 2023, the District Attorney’s Office has been presented with and filed the most felony narcotics cases since 2018 with 871 cases presented and 759 cases filed.
-During the exact same time, there have been 254 convictions or pleas to another felony charge in felony narcotic cases.
+In 2023, the District Attorney’s Office has been presented with and filed the most felony narcotics cases since 2018 with 998 cases presented and 867 cases filed.
+During the exact same time, there have been 323 convictions or pleas to another felony charge in felony narcotic cases.
 This number includes two convictions after jury trial.

-As of November 16, 2023, there are 549 individuals with open bench warrants who failed to appear for narcotics sales cases who were released by the court.
-Of these individuals in bench warrant status, 140 of them have more than one open case.
-Seven individuals have four open cases and one individual has five open cases.
+As of February 8, 2024, there are 582 individuals with open bench warrants who failed to appear for narcotics sales cases who were released by the court.
+Of these individuals in bench warrant status, 145 of them have more than one open case.
+Six individuals have four open cases and one individual has five open cases.

-As of November 16, there are 442 individuals with pending cases for narcotics sales cases.
-Of these individuals,103 of them have more than one open case.
-Five individuals have four open cases.
+As of February 8, 2024, there are 452 individuals with pending cases for narcotics sales cases.
+Of these individuals, 87 of them have more than one open case.
+Three individuals have four open cases.